Unprecedented: India Aims To Land The Chandrayaan-2 Rover Near The South Pole Of The Moon

 — Syed Akbaruddin (@AkbaruddinIndia) February 5, 2018

-“The rover has been designed in such a way that it will have power to spend a lunar day, or 14 Earth days, on the moon’s surface and walk up to 150-200 meters [about 492 to 656 feet].
+“The rover has been designed in such a way that it will have power to spend a lunar day, or 14 Earth days, on the moon’s surface and walk up to 150-200 meters (about 492 to 656 feet).
 It will do several experiments and on-site chemical analysis of the surface,” Dr. Sivan pointed out.

 “The rover will then send data and images of the lunar surface back to the Earth through the orbiter within 15 minutes,” he specified.

-Once the 14 days have passed, the Chandrayaan-2 rover will go in sleep mode until it will be able to hopefully recharge its solar cells “whenever that part of the moon (where the rover will land) gets sunlight,” he added.
+Once the 14 days have passed, the Chandrayaan-2 rover will enter sleep mode until it will be able to hopefully recharge its solar cells “whenever that part of the moon (where the rover will land) gets sunlight,” he added.

 According to Science Magazine, the mission’s cost is estimated at $150 million.
 Chandraayan-2 is tasked with gathering information on the moon’s thin envelope of plasma, as well as isotopes such as helium-3, which could one day fuel fusion energy reactors.